hubchev/make_a_pull_request/README.md

 This is a guide for beginners on how to make a contribution using Git and GitHub.
 If you are looking to make your first contribution, follow the steps below.

+As a complement to the instructions below, feel free to watch [this video](https://youtu.be/1UhCR-xHZOM) where I do all the following steps in real time.
+It takes about 15 minutes.

 # 1. Create an account on GitHub.
 It is for free and should just take some minutes.